splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/10-project/3-guided-tour/3-cheese-data.md

 Our order entity will contain the following fields:

 - Customer name (a string)
-- Cheeses (a dynamic array or vector of type cheese data)
+- Cheeses (a dynamic array of type cheese data)

 This can be captured visually as shown below.
 We can show a line between the order and cheese data entities to indicate they are related.
 The line can include a diamond on the side of the order to indicate we think of the cheese as part of the order (or that the order is made up of cheese).
 We will explore this in more detail when we look at the object-oriented concepts in the next part, for now we want you to be able to read this diagram to help see how to think about the entities.